Internet Censorship

 Will online censorship become the “norm?”

 While it’s no great surprise to see the likes of China, North Korea, and Iran topping the list, the growing number of restrictions in many other countries is greatly concerning.
-This year we saw more than 50 countries increase their internet censorship in some way, compared to 27 from last year’s study.
+This year we saw nearly 60 countries increase their internet censorship in some way, compared to 50 from last year’s study.
 Most of the new restrictions surround social media/apps, political media, and pornography.

-With the growing introduction of age-verification systems in the likes of the UK, US, and Germany and new online laws that enable governments to monitor and often censor social media, our digital privacy is at increasing risk.
+With the growing introduction of age-verification systems in the likes of Australia, France, UK, US, and Germany and an increasing number of countries upping their social media censorship despite being relatively ‘free’ countries, our digital privacy is at increasing risk.

 Thankfully, VPNs do still offer a way for many of us to surf the net privately (and legally).
 But as censorship becomes increasingly common, more and more countries could join the restricted list, leaving many unable to access the open web.